by Jerry Gordon (January 2010)

 Note this excerpt.

-President Obama was still under way.
+Officials at the counterterrorism center — a small agency in a modern glass building in suburban Virginia — maintained a stoic silence on Wednesday, noting that the review ordered by President Obama was still under way.
 But those who led the major studies of how the United States government failed to prevent the Sept.
 11 attacks watched the unfolding story of the Christmas Day attack with growing dismay.

 To comment on this article, please click here.